Working With A Loan Officer

 Proper Qualification Of Borrowers Prior To Issuing Pre-Approval

-Here are some of the most common complaints I get by borrowers who had enough with their first loan officer and lender and wants to transfer their loan process to me:
+When working with a loan officer, borrowers often encounter various challenges that can lead them to consider switching their service to another provider.
+Here are some common complaints I hear from those who have become frustrated with their first loan officer and lender and wish to transfer their loan process to me:

 Consulting With Loan Officers Before Hiring Them